vegaprotocol/documentation/docs/concepts/vega-chain.md

 Read more: [Risks of over-staked validators](/docs/concepts/vega-chain#too-much-stake)

 :::info
 VEGA tokenholders can use **[token.vega.xyz](https://token.vega.xyz)** to associate their tokens and nominate validators to receive rewards.
 Staking rewards are paid into your Vega wallet after each epoch ends.

+Staking rewards must be withdrawn to an Ethereum wallet, and then associated to a Vega wallet, before they can be staked.

 CoinList custodial users should confirm with CoinList how staking works for them.
 :::